Fast-oscillating random perturbations of Hamiltonian systems: Introduction

 If the system \eqref{eq:averagedprocess} has a first integral $H$, then, by the averaging principle, $H(\bx_t^\e)$ is nearly constant on finite time intervals when $\e$ is small.
 Nontrivial behavior can, however, be observed on larger time intervals (of order $\e^{-1}$).
 Assume, momentarily, that $H$ has a single critical point.
 Then it was demonstrated in \cite{AIHPB_1995__31_3_485_0} that $H(\bx_{t/\e}^\e)$ converges weakly in $C([0,T])$, as $\e\to0$, to a diffusion process for any finite $T$, under additional assumptions.
-A similar result was obtained recently in \cite{Freidlin2021} in the case where the slow motion is an $N$-dimensional process and the averaged process has $n$ independent first integrals.
+A similar result in the case of multiple degrees of freedom was obtained recently in \cite{Freidlin2021} and the main goal there was to overcome difficulties related to resonances, which is typical in the case of multiple degrees of freedom.
 The result holds in the region where no critical points of the first integrals are present and action-angle-type coordinates can be introduced.

 Let us return to the two-dimensional situation.
-In the presence of multiple critical points, including saddle points, the problem gets more complicated as we need to consider the Reeb graph in order to describe the evolution of the first integrals denoted by $h=(k,H)$.
-(For instance, in Figure~\ref{fig:reeb_graph}, we have two local minima and one saddle point in the space and thus two exterior vertices and one interior vertex on the graph.)
-In particular, the interior vertices on the graph correspond to the level curves that contain the saddle points, and those level curves are called the separatrices.
-In this situation, the limiting behavior has already been described for the white-noise-type additive perturbations of dynamical systems: Hamiltonian systems in $\mathbb R^2$ (\cite{randomperturbation}), general dynamical systems with conservation laws in $\mathbb R^n$ (\cite{Freidlin2004}), and Hamiltonian systems with an ergodic component on two-dimensional surfaces (\cite{Dmitry2008},\cite{Dmitry2013},\cite{dolgopyat_freidlin_koralov_2012}).
+In the presence of multiple critical points, including saddle points, the problem gets more complicated as we need to consider the Reeb graph in order to describe the evolution of the first integrals denoted by $h=(k,H)${, where the additional discrete-valued first integral $k$ is the label of the edge on the Reeb graph.
+(For instance, in Figure~\ref{fig:reeb_graph}, we have one saddle point and two local minima of $H$ in the space $\mathbb R^2$.
+Accordingly, on the graph, we have one interior vertex, three exterior vertices, including one formally representing the infinity, and three edges connecting them.)} In particular, the interior vertices on the graph correspond to the level curves that contain the saddle points, and those level curves are called the separatrices.
+In this situation, the limiting behavior has already been described for the white-noise-type additive perturbations of dynamical systems: Hamiltonian systems in $\mathbb R^2$ (\cite{FreidlinWentzell1994}), general dynamical systems with conservation laws in $\mathbb R^n$ (\cite{Freidlin2004}), and Hamiltonian systems with an ergodic component on two-dimensional surfaces (\cite{Dmitry2008},\cite{Dmitry2013},\cite{dolgopyat_freidlin_koralov_2012}).